 Has it been a while since your last FAA inspection?
 Or are you new to the requirements and regulations you need to follow?

-If so, you may be shocked by the FAA Inspection Items that your company is required to provide; and even if it’s not ‘required by regulation’, you will undoubtedly get through the inspection a lot easier with the extra documentation.
+If so, you may be shocked by the FAA Inspection Items that your company is required to provide; and even if it’s not a "regulatory requirement", you will undoubtedly get through the inspection a lot easier with the extra documentation.

 Over the last two years or so, the FAA-issued Inspection Items have evolved to be more in-depth and require more preparation than in years previous.
 So what should you expect for your next inspection?